 5. Allowing inconsistent attendance.
 Make sure the participants understand that they are expected to be on time and attend the same sessions for each software vendor.
 Consistent attendance is important to ensure that scores are statistically relevant, reliable and fair.

-A lot of prep work goes into guaranteeing successful vendor demos and an overall successful ERP selection.
+A lot of prep work goes into guaranteeing successful demo sessions and an overall successful ERP selection.
 If your organization is in need of more direction, consider engaging expert assistance via an independent ERP consultant.
 This third-party will be familiar with best practices and can assist your team in documenting and validating requirements, preparing demo scripts and scoring methodology, analyzing demo results, and effectively preparing both the vendors and participants.